The Effect of the Prior and the Experimental Design on the Inference of the Precision Matrix in Gaussian Chain Graph Models: Simulations with smaller bias in the prior for

-In this set of simulations, we explore how bias in the prior of $\mathbf B$ (the effect of experiments) influence the inference of the network $\mathbf \Omega$.
-We choose the same setting as the simulations in the main text (Section \ref{sec:simulation}), except that here the prior mean of $\mathbf B$ is $\mathbf B_0= \mathbf B+\epsilon$ where $\epsilon\sim N(0,1)$.
+Here, we explore how the degree of bias in the prior of $\mathbf B$ (the effect of experiments) can influence the inference of the network $\mathbf \Omega$.
+We choose the same setting as the simulations in the main text (Section \ref{sec:simulation}), except that here the prior mean of $\mathbf B$ is $\mathbf B_0= \mathbf B+\epsilon$ where $\epsilon\sim N(0,0.1)$.
+In general, we observe the same results as without bias in the prior and having certain prior on $\mathbf{B}$ makes experiment useful in inferring $\mathbf{\Omega}$.

-For the case of the KL divergence comparisong to prior (Figures \ref{fig:bias_simu3} and \ref{fig:bias_simu4}), the results are equivalent to those on the unbiased case, except for the Normal-Wishart certain prior that appears to be not converging to zero for some models (e.g. Model 6).
-For the case of the Stein's loss of point estimates (Figures \ref{fig:bias_simu1} and \ref{fig:bias_simu2}), both certain priors (Normal-MGIG and Normal-Wishart) have values different than zero (so, estimation of $\mathbf \Omega$ is different when comparing to no experiment).